banketsik/employee_directory/README.md

 ## About this Project:

 Web only Spring MVC CRUD application with MySQL.
-The API allows users to create accounts, update, and delete accounts reviews.
+The API allows users to create accounts, update, and delete accounts.

 ## Features